helloitsdaksh/TransLingo/README.md

    streamlit run app.py

 2. Access the app in your browser at http://localhost:8501.
-3. Enter a German or English sentence to translate and view the output.
+3. Enter a German sentence to translate and view the output.

 ## Technologies Used